uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/customer-support.html.md

 ---
-title: Customer support model | Income Tax (MTD) End-to-End Service Guide
+title: Customer Support Model | Income Tax (MTD) End-to-End Service Guide
 weight: 8
+description: Software developers, designers, product owners or business analysts.
+Integrate your software with the Income Tax API for Making Tax Digital.
 ---

-# Customer support model
+# Customer Support Model
 <!--- Section owner: MTD Programme --->

 The customer support model guides HMRC customers to the most appropriate support.
 This may be provided by HMRC or the software vendor depending on the issue.